wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 ### Stable Matching

 Ensures mutual preference satisfaction using a stable marriage algorithm.
-For each record, builds a preference list of matches sorted by similarity scores.
-Only selects matches where both records mutually prefer each other among available options: no pair of entities would rather be matched with each other than their assigned partners.
+For each record, builds a preference list of matches sorted by similarity score as given by the input correspondences.
+Only selects correspondences where both records mutually prefer each other among available options: no pair of records would rather be matched with each other than their assigned partners.

 Faster than Maximum Weighted Bipartite Matching but slower than Greedy One-to-One Matching.